osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `Tick Spacing` - the distance between two ticks that can be initialized.
 This is what defines the minimum bucket size.

 Note that ticks are defined inside buckets.
 Assume tick spacing is 100.
-I create a position with amounts such that the current tick is 155 between ticks 100 and 200.
+A liquidity provider creates a position with amounts such that the current tick is 155 between ticks 100 and 200.

-Note, that the current tick is defined inside the bucket over a range of 100 to 200.
+Note, that the current tick of 155 is defined inside the bucket over a range of 100 to 200.

 ## External Sources